 With this huge amount of users using the internet via different browsers that cyber crooks can target.

-There are a number of malicious methods that cyber crooks or cybercriminals can exploit the web-browsers we use daily including, reverse-engineering, phishing-attacks like spear-phishing, using ad based-malware or adware’s, email-based attacks and so on.
+There are a number of malicious methods that cyber crooks or cybercriminals can exploit the web browsers we use daily including, reverse-engineering, phishing-attacks like spear-phishing, using ad-based-malware or adware, email-based attacks, and so on.

-Therefore practising privacy enhancement methods plays a vital role in developing secure habits that can save me and you from any malicious-attack attempt on our IoT-devices.
+Therefore practicing privacy enhancement methods plays a vital role in developing secure habits that can save me and from any malicious-attack attempt on our IoT devices.